Amazon Aurora FAQs

 If my database fails, what is my recovery path?

-Amazon Aurora automatically maintains six copies of your data across three Availability Zones (AZs) and will automatically attempt to recover your database in a healthy AZ with no data loss.
+Amazon Aurora automatically makes your data durable across three Availability Zones (AZs) in a Region and will automatically attempt to recover your database in a healthy AZ with no data loss.
 In the unlikely event your data is unavailable within Amazon Aurora storage, you can restore from a DB Snapshot or perform a point-in-time restore operation to a new instance.
 Note that the latest restorable time for a point-in-time restore operation can be up to five minutes in the past.

 What happens to my automated backups and DB Snapshots if I delete my DB Instance?